 About Midreshet Torah V’Avodah

 Midreshet Torah v’Avodah is an innovative Bnei Akiva midrasha for highly motivated high school graduates.
 It is the first midrasha to offer a truly integrated experience.
 In one incredible year, you will experience life-changing growth in your connection to Torah, to the Jewish people, and to the land and State of Israel.
-You will have the opportunity to learn from the most impressive educators in Matan, the most advanced Torah institution for women.
+You will have the opportunity to learn from the most impressive educators in the world, developing deep relationships that will stay with you for life.

 TVA’s path-breaking model allows you to expand and broaden every aspect of who you are as a member of Am Yisrael in Medinat Yisrael through the lens of Torat Eretz Yisrael.
 You will experience our pioneering Machon Leadership program, which allows you to explore pivotal issues facing the future of the Jewish people.
 MTVA opens you up to Eretz Yisrael and Am Yisrael through targeted internships, volunteering and service learning, living and working on Kibbutz, rigorous spoken-Hebrew language training, and exciting tiyulim throughout the year.
 All of these experiences will be infused with intensive Torah learning while living in apartments in the best and most central location in Jerusalem.